Electrolyzed Water Uses:

 When an electrical charge is passed through a salt (NaCl) solution, the sodium separates from the chloride.
 Chloride is negatively charged and is attracted to the positive side of the electrical charge where it bonds with oxygen and hydrogen from the water.
 It gets converted from Cl- to HOCl, otherwise known as hypochlorous acid.
-This is the molecule that gives bleach its anti-microbial power & it’s also the same substance your immune system produces to fight infection.
+This is the molecule that’s the same substance your immune system produces to fight infection.
 As a neutrophil, hypochlorous acid is produced by your white blood cells, and if you happen to be near a sneezing child or co-worker right now, rest assured your body is producing it as you read this!

 The sodium is positive and is thus attracted to the negative charge, where it also bonds with oxygen and hydrogen and is electrochemically converted to sodium hydroxide or NaOH.
 Sodium hydroxide is a common detergent used at different concentrations in products ranging from toothpaste to moisturizer to cleaning products.

 Some electrolyzed salt water applications include a pH adjuster (like vinegar) as well.
 It’s the pH that determines whether the solution is predominantly bleach (sodium hypochlorite) or instead hypochlorous acid.
 The pH also determines whether the solution is at the right concentration of hypochlorous acid to meet EPA requirements to be registered as a disinfectant that kills 99.9% of germs.